 Facebook has consistently denied any involvement with these smear efforts, but when your company name is synonymous with “fake,” people will not believe you no matter what you say.

-The whole thing began with a quiz app that was taken by 200,000 users around 2014.
+The whole thing began with a quiz app taken by 200,000 users around 2014.
 The developer behind the app was supposed to only access information available to friends on their list.
-Still, this rule wasn’t enforced, and he ended up collecting over 50 million profiles instead.
+Still, this rule wasn’t enforced, and he collected over 50 million profiles instead.

-Many users willingly signed up for his quiz game, but others had no idea their information was being collected until years later, when the story broke into the mainstream media.
-But even if they had known, they had no idea what Cambridge Analytica would end up doing with their data.
+Many users willingly signed up for his quiz game, but others had no idea their information was being collected until years later when the story broke into the mainstream media.
+But even if they had known, they had no idea what Cambridge Analytica would do with their data.

 The Trump campaign hired the firm.
 While it initially claimed to be working for multiple political groups, there’s only evidence of them ever working for one – the effort to get Donald Trump elected in 2016.
 So it seems as if this whole thing was done illegally at best or part of a criminal conspiracy at worst.

-And since Facebook has already been implicated in some collusion with Russian operatives during the presidential election (more on that later), these revelations have opened up countless new questions about how all of this might be connected to Vladimir Putin’s campaign operation for Donald Trump.
+Facebook has already been implicated in some collusion with Russian operatives during the presidential election (more on that later); these revelations have opened up countless new questions about how this might be connected to Vladimir Putin’s campaign operation for Donald Trump.